Unboxed-Software/solana-course/content/token22-in-the-client.md

 )
 ```

-NOTE: Depending on the use case, it might not be efficient to always fetch the owning program ID of the mint.
-In that case, we just have to fetch the owning programs once and then store them somewhere for future use.
-For example, we can create a local database which will store these program IDs and use them when necessary.
+NOTE: After you fetch the owning account, it may be a good idea to save that owner and associate it with the mints/tokens you are handling.

-# Lab - Add Token22 support to a script
+# Lab - Add Extension Token support to a script

-Now let's work through a holistic example where we add Token22 support to an existing script.
+Let's work through a holistic example where we add Token Extension support to an existing script.

 You can work through this lab using either Devnet or a Localnet.
 Depending on the state of Devnet, it may or may not be easier to just use a local test validator.
 To do this, run the following command to start the local test validator: